 Island of Hope, Island of Tears Documentary Film

 Students of all ages can watch "Island of Hope, Island of Tears."
-This award-winning documentary film reveals why and how millions of immigrants journeyed across the world to Ellis Island, hoping for a better life for themselves and their descendants.
-This free program, which includes a 15-minute ranger talk followed by the 30-minute documentary, begins at 11:00 and 12:00 and is strictly limited to 140 people (127 students max, along with their 13 adult chaperones).
-Other unreserved times may also be available.
+This award-winning documentary film reveals how and why millions of immigrants journeyed across the world to Ellis Island, hoping for a better life for themselves and their descendants.
+This free program includes a 5-minute ranger talk followed by the 30-minute documentary.
+Seats are on a first-come first-served basis to all visitors, and showtimes start every half hour with a maximum limit of 140 people per showing.

 You can access this film online at www.archive.org/details/gov.ntis.ava15996vnb1 to prepare for the visit and can even have your students watch this film in preparation for the field trip.